Çağla Akalın

 Çağla Akalın (born 17 June 1990) is a Turkish actress, model, columnist, singer, and human rights activist.

-In 2013, she became the first trans beauty pageant title holder at the Miss Queen competition for transgenders in Turkey.
+In 2013, she became the first trans beauty pageant title holder at the Miss Queen competition for transgender women in Turkey.
 She is also Turkey's first transgender model.
 In 2013, she revealed in an interview with Hürriyet that she had chosen her first name and surname after model Çağla Şıkel and singer Demet Akalın, respectively.

 In 2015, with her role in the movie Köpek, Akalın became Turkey's first transgender actress to get a leading role.